keajs/kea/README.md

       // if timed out, advance the slide if (timeout) {
-        const currentSlide = yield sliderLogic.get('currentSlide')
+        // in a saga you can access logic store contents via "yield logic.get('property')" const currentSlide = yield sliderLogic.get('currentSlide')
+        // dispatch the updateSlide action
         yield put(updateSlide(currentSlide + 1))
       }